-When the recording is finished, the capture editor window will appear, where you can play the audio you've recorded.
+When the recording is finished, the capture editor window will appear.
+Your audio is ready and saved in MP3 format, but you can play it, cut out unwanted fragments or export to a different format:

 - 1. Click Export to open the exporting options. - 2.
-To save just the audio from your recording, open the list of formats and select MP3. - 3.
-Click Save to turn your recording into an audio file.
+Open the list of formats and select a format you need. - 3.
+Click Save to start processing your recording.